Which Empty Tea Bags Should I Use For Kratom?

 Most kratom available online comes as a fine powder.
-You’ll need to use teabags with a very fine mesh or paper in order to prevent the brew from becoming chalky and powdery.
-You can use either paper or a cloth material.
+You’ll need to use teabags with a very fine mesh or paper to prevent the brew from becoming chalky and powdery.
+You can use either paper or cloth material.

-Paper is cheaper, but they’re one-time use only and have a tendency of tearing open right in the middle of drinking your tea.
+Paper is cheaper, but they’re one-time use only and tend to tear open right before drinking your tea.

-Cloth is a better option because they can be washed and reused many times and are much stronger and less likely to break and ruin your tea.
+Cloth is a better option because it can be washed and reused many times and are much stronger and less likely to break and ruin your tea.

-You’ll want to use teabags that are larger, as you will need to use a few grams of powder for a single dose.
-If the teabags are too small, you’re going to need to fill two or three just to get enough of a dose for one person.
+You’ll want to use larger teabags, as you will need to use a few grams of powder for a single dose.
+If the teabags are too small, you will need to fill two or three just to get enough of a dose for one person.

 These are the teabags we use (from Amazon):

 Teabags for Looseleaf Kratom

 If you’re using the loose leaf kratom, which is much rarer to find than the powder, you’ll want something with a nice mesh material.
 You can use paper here too, but most tea drinkers avoid this material if possible because it can add a “papery” or “cardboard” flavor to the tea.

 Since you don’t need the teabags to be as fine as you do for powder, you can use mesh or nylon bags like the ones pictured below instead.
 You can also use the same cloth teabags listed above.

 How To Use Empty Tea Bags for Kratom